How to Add Social Media Icons to an Email Signature

 Instagram has a hidden setting that tells the app to prioritize quality when you upload.
 For some reason, it's turned off by default for many users.
 Turning it on is a game-changer.
 Here's how to find it:

 This setting ensures that whether you're on Wi-Fi or cellular data, Instagram will upload the best possible version of your photo or Reel.
 It might take slightly longer to upload, but the difference in clarity is absolutely worth it.
+This principle also applies when considering how to compress video for Instagram to maintain visual fidelity.

 If you take a photo on your professional camera and need to get it to your phone, how you transfer it matters.
 Never send yourself photos through WhatsApp, Facebook Messenger, iMessage (unless you have a specific setting enabled), or other chat apps.
 These services aggressively compress images to make sending fast and cheap.